 4.1 The College prohibits the unlawful manufacture, distribution, dispensation, sales, possession or use of any drug or substance by its employees and in its facilities.
-The sale, service, possession, and consumption of alcoholic beverages at Teachers College is governed by the New York State Alcoholic Control Law and by other laws of the State of New York, as indicated in TC policy.
-See www.tc.edu/policylibrary/Alcoholic Beverages
+The sale, service, possession, and consumption of alcoholic beverages at Teachers College is governed by the New York State Alcoholic Beverage Control Law and by other laws of the State of New York, as indicated in TC policy.
+See Alcohol Policy.

 4.2 Any College employee who violates the College's policy or who is convicted of a drug-related crime is subject to the College's disciplinary procedures, up to and including termination.
 Where appropriate, an employee who has violated the College’s policy may be required to participate satisfactorily in a drug or alcohol abuse assistance or rehabilitation program as a condition of continued employment.

 4.3 The College must certify to contracting government agencies that it provides a drug-free workplace in connection with its government contracts.
-All employees are therefore given and required to sign a statement explaining the policy.
+All employees are therefore given and required to sign a policy statement in which they acknowledge reading and agreeing to comply with the policy.
 The College complies with its legal obligation to notify the federal government of any employee’s workplace-related drug conviction.

 4.4 Each College employee agrees, as a condition of employment, to abide by this policy and to notify his or her supervisor no later than five (5) days after any conviction under a criminal drug statute.